Pau López

-He has played for Espanyol, Tottenham Hotspur, Betis, Roma and Marseille.
+He totalled 101 La Liga games over five seasons, with Espanyol, Betis (two spells) and Girona.
+Abroad, he represented Tottenham Hotspur in England (no appearances), Marseille in France and Toluca in Mexico.

 López reached the final of the 2017 European Under-21 Championship with Spain.
-He made his full debut the following year.
+He made his senior debut the following year.

 Club career

 Espanyol

 López was born in Girona, Catalonia.
 He joined Espanyol's youth setup in 2007 at the age of 12, after starting out at hometown club Girona.
-He made his senior debut with the former's B team in the 2013–14 season, in Segunda División B.
+He made his senior debut with the former's B team in the 2013–14 season, in the Segunda División B.

 On 12 June 2014, López signed a new four-year contract with Espanyol, also being promoted to the main squad.
 He played his first match as a professional on 17 December, starting in a 1–0 home win against Alavés in the round of 32 of the Copa del Rey and being first choice in the tournament as his team reached the semi-finals for the first time in nine years.

 López's debut in La Liga occurred on 1 February 2015, after starter Kiko Casilla was sent off in the 40th minute of the fixture at Sevilla for handling Iago Aspas' shot outside of the penalty area, and he conceded once in an eventual 3–2 defeat.
 After the latter's departure to Real Madrid in the summer, he became the starter.

-On 6 January 2016, during an away fixture against Barcelona in the Copa del Rey, López repeatedly stamped on Lionel Messi after the two players became entangled, in an action that eluded the referee but was caught on camera.
+On 6 January 2016, during an away fixture against Barcelona in the Spanish Cup, López repeatedly stamped on Lionel Messi after the two players became entangled, in an action that eluded the referee but was caught on camera.
 On 31 August, he joined Premier League club Tottenham Hotspur on loan for the 2016–17 season, being third choice behind Hugo Lloris and Michel Vorm, he failed to make a single competitive appearance.

 After his return to the RCDE Stadium, López continued to start under new manager Quique Sánchez Flores.

 Betis

-On 4 July 2018, López signed a five-year deal with fellow top-tier club Betis on a free transfer.
+On 4 July 2018, López signed a five-year deal with fellow top-tier club Real Betis on a free transfer.
 Under Quique Setién, he missed just five league matches in his only season as the team finished in 10th place.

 Roma

 López joined Serie A club Roma on 9 July 2019 on a five-year contract, for a reported fee of €23.5 million.
 He made his debut on 25 August in a 3–3 home draw with Genoa, making a further 31 appearances by the end of the campaign for the fifth-placed team.
 On 26 January 2020, he made a mistake in the Derby della Capitale to gift a goal to Lazio's Francesco Acerbi in a 1–1 draw.

 In 2020–21, López started as back-up to Antonio Mirante, before returning to the team after the veteran's injury.
-His season was ended prematurely by a shoulder injury against Manchester United in the semi-final of the UEFA Europa League.
+His season was ended prematurely by a shoulder injury against Manchester United in the semi-finals of the UEFA Europa League.